HL7/davinci-crd/src/pagecontent/hooks.md

           {
             "code": "preauth",
             "type": "boolean",
-            "name": "Pre-authorization",
+            "name": "Preauthorization",
-            "description": "Provides indications of whether pre-authorization is required for the proposed order" },
+            "description": "Provides indications of whether preauthorization is required for the proposed order" },
           {
             "code": "preauth-form",
             "type": "boolean",
-            "name": "Pre-authorization Forms",
+            "name": "Preauthorization Forms",
-            "description": "Indicates any forms that should be completed as part of a pre-authorization process" },
+            "description": "Indicates any forms that should be completed as part of a preauthorization process" },
           {
             "code": "alt-drug",